Palash90/site-assets/blogs/iron-learn/iron-learn-5.md

 ## Another Pivot
 I changed my course of action.
 I started simply with element-wise addition this time.
 I wrote a simple program and ran it for 10 elements: it went fine.

+This is the simple CUDA code I used to verify the element-wise addition functionality.
+It confirmed the basic steps of memory allocation and kernel launch.

 ```cuda
 #include <cuda.h>